 Before The Mississauga “Condo Boom”

-Before the start of the condo boom in the 2000’s, parking spots where a dime a dozen.
+Before the start of the condo boom in the 2000s, parking spots were a dime a dozen.
 Many older condos came with 2 parking spots as a default, and adding another vehicle to the family was not an issue.
-There was less cars in Mississauga, thus finding an additional parking spot to rent for “cheap” was relatively easy.
+There were fewer cars in Mississauga, thus finding an additional parking spot to rent for “cheap” was relatively easy.
 High rise buildings also had a healthy surplus of visitor parking spots just in case you wanted to throw that party and have guests sleep over.
-What is interesting is, that not only was there more free parking spots during this time, but also the parking spaces where larger in size.
+What is interesting is, that not only was there more free parking spots during this time, but also the parking spaces were larger in size.

 Current State Of Parking Spots

 Currently, as far as I know, all condos in Mississauga come with at least one parking spot with the unit.
 I would estimate 10-15% of newer condos in Mississauga come with 2 parking spots or 1 tandem parking spot (1 larger parking space that fits two cars behind each other).
 Additional parking is available around the City Centre area for roughly $60-100 per month in older condos and as high as $120-150 per month in newer condos.
 If you wanted to purchase a parking spot you can expect to pay $15,000-$20,000 for an existing spot or $20,000-$25,000 for a pre-construction condo parking spot.
 For those who think that is a lot of money, in downtown Toronto parking spots are known to sell for $40,000-$60,000 per spot!

 Here are 3 things you should know about parking spots:

 – Prices for monthly rent for parking vary substantially.
 If you live in a newer condo you may want to consider renting a parking spot from an older building across the street.

 – Owning your additional parking spot may cost you $25-40 extra per month in condo fees.

 – Sometimes you might be better off renting a second parking spot as opposed to buying a unit with two parking spots.